Mitra98t/Flavor/nova_script_book/src/introduction.md

 **Syntax highlighting!**
-To highlight the syntax of NovaScript throughout the examples and the snippets in this book, we will use other languages' highlighting (at least until i figure out how to create custom highlighting for NovaScript) so it might be imperfect.
+To highlight the syntax of NovaScript throughout the examples and the snippets in this book, we will use other languages' highlighting (at least until I figure out how to create custom highlighting for NovaScript) so it might be imperfect.

 ## Some design choices